Gender bias is alive and well in 2023. Here’s how you can be an ally and interrupt it.

 Gender bias defined

-A form of unconscious bias that is often unintentional, subtle and unconscious thought that happens to most people much of the time, specifically about attitudes and stereotypes we develop based on gender.
+A form of unconscious bias that is often an unintentional, subtle and unconscious thought that happens to most people much of the time, specifically about attitudes and stereotypes we develop based on gender.

 It is reported that 95% of people experience gender bias.
 Yet, we are likely not even aware of our biases.
 This makes it harder to detect.
 To understand it better, it helps to break down conscious vs. unconscious bias.
 It looks something like this: